alexisbaxman/jupyter_template/README.md

-* Comment out: You can comment out parts that are not rendered in the final Jupyter Book.
+* **Comment out:** You can comment out parts that will not be included in the final Jupyter Book.

 ```bash